files-community/Website/src/routes/blog/posts/announcing-files-v2-4-30/+page.md

 author: files-community
 ---

 We are thrilled to announce the latest update to Files.
-With version 2.4.30, we've made several new improvements that will enhance your overall experience so be sure to update to v2.4.30 and see for yourself!
+With version 2.4.30, we've made several new improvements that will enhance your overall experience so be sure to update and see for yourself!

 ### Enhancing the home page